Computer-Sci/StarterCodePython/Unit 1/Lesson 1/Syntax.md

-##Syntax
+<h1>Syntax</h1>

 Syntax what is it?
-Whenever you learn a new language, there are grammar rules involved.
+Whenever you learn a new language, there are grammar rules